Armscor (Philippines): History

 Armscor became a registered trademark on February 24, 2009.

+In December 2013, Armscor reported interest in the 4th Brunei Darussalam Defense Exhibition (BRIDEX) to provide arms and ammo for the Bruneian police and military.

+In 2017, Armscor provided firearms and ammo to the AFP in response in the fighting in Marawi.

+In August 2019, the company was named by the United Nations' Independent International Fact-Finding Mission on Myanmar (IIFFMM) for selling competition pistols to soldiers in the Tatmadaw Shooting Team from August 2018.

+On July 7, 2025, an explosion occurred at Armscor's production facility in Marikina, killing two workers and injuring another.
+The incident was blamed on a primer that detonated while the victims were making bullets.

+Rock Island Armory

+Rock Island Armory, founded in 1977, was a United States-based company located in Colona, Illinois and owned by David Reese (of Springfield Armory, Inc.).
+It derived its name from the nearby US Army Rock Island Arsenal and sold military surplus from the base but the two were not formally associated.
+Rock Island Armory, Inc. was acquired by Armscor in 1985 but several firearms continue to be sold under the Rock Island Armory name.

 Ownership/Management

 Armscor is owned by the Squires Bingham Co.
 Inc, a holding company for the family of Don Celso Tuason.
 Don Celso's eldest son Demetrio "Bolo" Tuason is the Chairman Emeritus.
 Younger brother Daniel "Concoy" oversees production and plant operation.
 Bolo's son, Martin, is currently the president and CEO of the company.

 Products

 While it is primarily known as a manufacturer of M1911 pistols, Armscor manufactures and markets a number of other handgun, revolver, shotgun and rifle models as well as ammunition and accessories.